ebu/pi-list/docs/development_guide.md

 The folder `config/cmake` contains some cmake files that are used project-wide in order to simplify CMake usage and extra functionality.

-## SDK Structure
+### Library structure

-The LIST SDK is composed by a set of libraries which can be used separately:
+The stream analyzer uses a set of libraries which can be used separately:

 | Library Name | Contains | Link as |
 | --- | --- | --- |